 Heat.
-Heat, like work, is a measure of the amount of energy transferred from one body to another because of the temperature difference between those bodies.
+Heat, like work, is a measure of the amount of energy transfered from one body to another because of the temperature difference between those bodies.
 Heat is not energy possessed by a body.
 We should not speak of the "heat in a body."
 The energy a body possesses due to its temperature is a different thing, called internal thermal energy.
 The misuse of this word probably dates back to the 18th century when it was still thought that bodies undergoing thermal processes exchanged a substance, called caloric or phlogiston, a substance later called heat.
 We now know that heat is not a substance.
 Reference: Zemansky, Mark W. The Use and Misuse of the Word "Heat" in Physics Teaching" The Physics Teacher, 8, 6 (Sept 1970) p.
 295-300.
 See: work.

 Heisenberg's Uncertainty Principle.
 Pairs of measurable quantities whose product has dimensions of energy×time are called conjugate quantities in quantum mechanics, and have a special relation to each other, expressed in Heisenberg's uncertainty principle.
-It says that the product of the uncertainties of the two quantities is no smaller than h/2p.
+It says that the product of the uncertainties of the two quantities is no smaller than h/2π.
 So if you improve the measurement precision of one quantity the precision of the other gets worse.

 Misuse alert: Folks who don't pay attention to details of science, are heard to say "Heisenberg showed that you can't be certain about anything."
 We also hear some folk justifying belief in esp or psychic phenomena by appeal to the Heisenberg principle.
 This is wrong on several counts.
 (1) The precision of any measurement is never perfectly certain, and we knew that before Heisenberg.
-(2) The Heisenberg uncertainty principle tells us we can measure anything with arbitrarily small precision, but in the process some other measurement gets worse.
+(2) The Heisenberg uncertainty principle tells us we can measure anything with arbitrarily small precision, but in the process the measurement of some other physical quantity gets worse.
 (3) The uncertainties involved here affect only microscopic (atomic and molecular level phenomena) and have no applicability to the macroscopic phenomena of everyday life.Hypothesis.
 An untested statement about nature; a scientific conjecture, or educated guess.
 Elementary textbooks often declare that a hypothesis is made prior to doing the experiments designed to test it.
 However, we must recognize that experiments sometimes reveal unexpected and puzzling things, motivating one to then explore various hypotheses that might serve to explain the experiments.
 Further testing of the hypotheses under other conditions is then in order, as always.
 Compare: law and theory.

 Ideal-lens equation.
 1/p + 1/q = 1/f, where p is the distance from object to lens, q is the distance from lens to image, and f is the focal length of the lens.
 This equation has important limitations, being only valid for thin lenses, and for paraxial rays.
 Thin lenses have thickness small compared to p, q, and f.
-Paraxial rays are those which make angles small enough with the optic axis that the approximation (angle in radian measure) = sin(angle) may be used.
+Paraxial rays are those that make angles small enough with the optic axis that the approximation (angle in radian measure) = sin(angle) may be used.
 See: optical sign conventions, and image.

 Independent variable.
 See variable.

-Inertia A descriptive term for that property of a body that resists change in its motion.
+Inertia.
+A descriptive term for that property of a body that resists change in its motion.
 Two kinds of changes of motion are recognized: changes in translational motion, and changes in rotational motion.